luhsoccer/cf_soccer_icra2024/README.md

 # Luhbots Soccer Software

-This repository contains the code used in the paper: Circular Field Motion Planning for Highly-Dynamic Multi-Robot Systems with Application to Robot Soccer
+This repository contains among other the code used in the paper: *Circular Field Motion Planning for Highly-Dynamic Multi-Robot Systems with Application to Robot Soccer*.
+It can be found in the `modules/local_planner` and `modules/local_planner_components` directory

 From Fabrice Zeug, Marvin Becker and Matthias A. Müller which was submitted to ICRA 2024.
 Additional data and videos of the simulations and experiments can be found in the data repository: https://doi.org/10.25835/i5vzko1b

 ## Important Links: